kluctl/kluctl/docs/kluctl/commands/gitops-reconcile.md

 GitOps overrides:
   Override settings for GitOps deployments.

+      --no-wait                 Don't wait for objects readiness.
+      --prune                   Prune orphaned objects directly after deploying.
+See the help for the 'prune' sub-command for details.
       --target-context string   Overrides the context name specified in the target.
 If the selected target does not specify a context or the no-name target is used, --context will override the currently active context.